BryantJMoy/BryantJMoy.github.io/index.md

 I am currently a fourth-year Ph.D. student in Political Science at Washington University in St. Louis.
 My fields of study are American Politics and Political Methodology.
 Throughout my career, I intend to develop models of representation and responsiveness in the local government context.
 My dissertation, in particular, asks whether dynamic responsiveness exists on the local level and how the quality of representation varies across geographies and contexts.  <br />

-While my dissertation project examines ideological representation, I also conducted an experiment on how social pressure may lead to responsiveness to requests for transparency.
-This paper currently has a revise and resubmit.
+While my dissertation project examines ideological representation, I have another project dedicated to responsiveness to open records requests.
+I conducted a non-deceptive experiment on city executives to understand how we can foster greater responsiveness to requests for transparency, finding counterintuitive results.
+This paper is currently under review.
 Alongside this project, I am collecting and analyzing mayoral emails in hopes of revealing aspects of the internal decision-making process.  <br />

 My writing and research can be found in the *Oxford Bibliographies in Political Science*, and forthcoming in  *Political Behavior.*  <br />